Prakti/dredd/README.md

 ### Complex List Example

-You can exploit the fact that cou can pipe the output of all validator functions into the next one and compose chain together multiple values for the elements of your list.
+You can exploit the fact that you can pipe the output of all validator functions into the next one and compose chain together multiple values for the elements of your list.

 ```elixir
 iex> item_validator = fn data ->